 - 45 A wave to pant42 beneath thy power, and share The impulse of thy strength, only less free Than thou, O Uncontrollable!
-If even I were as in my boyhood, and could be The comrade43 of thy wanderings over Heaven, - 50 As then, when to outstrip thy skiey speed44 Scarce seemed a vision; I would ne'er have striven45 As thus with thee in prayer in my sore need46.
+If even I were as in my boyhood, and could be The comrade43 of thy wanderings over Heaven, - Scarce seemed a vision; I would ne'er have striven45 As thus with thee in prayer in my sore need46.
 Oh! lift me as a wave, a leaf, a cloud!
 I fall upon the thorns of life!
 I bleed! - 55 A heavy weight of hours has chained and bowed One too like thee47: tameless, and swift, and proud.